A new bound concerning Zaremba’s conjecture

 Speakers

 Prof. Ilya Shkredov is an Arnold Fellow at the London Institute.
-His areas of expertise include generalisations of Szemerédi's theorem, the sum-product phenomenon, inverse results in additive combinatorics, uniformly distributed sequences, and ordinary and multiple recurrence.
+He studied mathematics at Moscow State University, IAS Princeton and MSRI Berkley.
+His work includes generalisations of Szemerédi's theorem, the sum-product phenomenon, and inverse results in additive combinatorics.